WHAT IS THE SCHOOL BOARD?

 WHERE ARE BOARD MEETINGS HELD?

-Regular Board meetings are scheduled at 7:00 p.m. in the Administration Center.
+Regular Board meetings are scheduled on the second Monday of the month at 7:00 p.m. in the Board Room at the Administration Center.
 Occasionally, when special meetings are called or when a change in the time or place of a regular Board meeting becomes necessary, the change is announced to the public prior to the meeting.
 To confirm meeting dates, you may call the Superintendent's Office at 836-9111.

 ARE BOARD MEETINGS OPEN TO THE PUBLIC?

 All regular Board meetings, special Board meetings, and emergency Board meetings are open to the public.
-On occasion, closed executive sessions are held for the purpose of discussion of items pertaining to litigation, collective bargaining, personnel issues, or any other items allowed by state statute.
+On occasion, closed executive sessions are held for the purpose of discussion of items designated by state statute.
 No official action may be taken in executive session.
 All Board action must be taken in public meetings.

 HOW CAN I ADDRESS THE BOARD?